rquast/jsonscan/README.md

 A command line scanning client for Mac OS X 10.10 and higher.

-The purpose of JSONScan is to make it easy for languages, other than objective-c or swift, to use ImageKit, without a cocoa bridge or native bindings.
+The purpose of JSONScan is to make it easy for languages, other than objective-c or swift, to control a scanner on a mac, without a cocoa bridge or native bindings.
 It allows you to communicate with a scanner using JSON through stdin/stdout.
 It is used in production for the Mac version of [FormReturn OMR Software](https://www.formreturn.com), which was written in Java.

 ## Compiled Executable